 The lines on the seat must be parallel with the vehicle seat and the bubble must also be in the proper range.
 At first glance, that seems like a lot to get right.
 We were happy to find that it wasn’t too difficult to install the MyFit with the bubble in the correct position.

 Chicco’s innovative cupholders — they call them cupfolders — fold in to make extra space next to the car seat.
 This fold-in feature can make all the difference when fitting another car seat or passenger next to the MyFit.
 They also remove easily and are dishwasher safe.
 When ours got a bit gnarly, I just popped them out, washed them, and put them back onto the seat!

 The MyFit ships with cupholder assembly instructions, and the manual has these assembly instructions as well.
-When we review car seats, we follow the manual as written.
-Because the words “optional” are not written anywhere on these instructions, we consider the cupfolders part of the required assembly.

 The MyFit has four recline positions.
 The only restrictions noted in the manual about recline refer to installing the seat when the vehicle is on a sloped road: “If vehicle is on a slope, adjust the seat recline to position 3 or position 4 only.”

 The prototype versions of the MyFit that we met at both the JPMA and ABC Kids shows had only one set of harness pads — the optional, removable shoulder pads.
 The production version of the seat that we received includes a second set of harness pads.
 They are very grippy, stiff pads around the chest clip in addition to the shoulder pads.
 These pads are required for use.
 We found that these pads made undoing the chest clip a bit challenging for all of our models.
 This could be a useful feature for families who have children with a fondness for car seat escape attempts.